BenjaminLesne/BenjaminLesne_14_07122021/README.md

 ## Side note:

 I did units tests (cf folder of each page) and a documentation with JsDoc that you can find in projectFolder/docs/index.html.
 Right click on this html file then "open with [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)" and you should see the documentation in your browser.

+It is possible to submit the same form over and over again, this is intentional.
+It allows you to add employees more quickly so you can see the visual result on the "current employees" page.

 ## License